 - the statement of comprehensive income;

 - the balance sheet;

-- · the statement of cash flows
+- the statement of cash flows

-- the statement of changes in equity;
+- the statement of changes in equity; and

-- · the material accounting policy information; and

 - the related notes 1 to 25 (excluding information on regulatory capital, marked "unaudited" in note 22).

-The financial reporting framework that has been applied in their preparation is applicable law, United Kingdom adopted international accounting standards and IFRSs as issued by the IASB.
+The financial reporting framework that has been applied in their preparation is applicable law, and United Kingdom adopted international accounting standards.